snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 );
 {% endhighlight %}

-This example returns a table with one row per session.
-The device timestamp is used to order events within each session.
+This example returns a table with one row per session and aggregate properties such as the total number of events per session.
+In most cases, we are also interested in properties associated with either the first or the last event in each session (for example, the landing and exit pages).
+The earliest and latest device timestamp are used to sort events within each session.
+Device, not collector, timestamp is used because events are not guaranteed to arrive in the right order.
+More complicated logic is also possible, but not discussed in this document.

 ### 2b.
 Initial frame

-The next step is to return fields associated with the first event in each, for example, session.
+The next step is to return fields associated with the first event in each session.
 The example below returns the landingpage for each session.
 This is achieved via an `INNER JOIN` between the events table and the basic table (discussed before) on `dvce_min_tstamp`.
-This returns those events that have the earliest device timestamp for that session.
-Remember that events sent from a device do not necessarily arrive in the same order.
+This value is the timestamp of the earliest event for each session, an inner join therefore only returns the first event for each session.

 {% highlight sql %}
 SELECT